JanHerca/urantiapedia/output/wikijs/en/article/The_Developing_Saga_of_the_Urantia_Papers.md

 One of the many ways that the Papers have attempted to countermand biblical fundamentalism is to modify Old Testament stories.
 Thus, Andon and Fonta are partial substitutes for Adam and Eve but instead of them being the sole progenitors of the human race we have:

 > “Subsequent to the appearance of Andon and Fonta, there evolved no less than seven thousand favorable strains which could have achieved some sort of human development.
-And many of these better stocks were subsequently assimilated by the various branches of the expanding human species.” ([UB 65:3.4](/en/The_Urantia_Book/65#p3_4)) Here the Papers lend support to the diversity at origin theory.
+And many of these better stocks were subsequently assimilated by the various branches of the expanding human species.” (<a id="a165_290"></a>[UB 65:3.4](/en/The_Urantia_Book/65#p3_4)) Here the Papers lend support to the diversity at origin theory.

 And in a later stage of their Adam and Eve story, the revelators absolve the biblical pair from the inherited sin that their disobedience was said to have bestowed upon the whole of the human race.
 In doing so, they undermine the veracity of many New Testament-based dogma such as the atonement, the need for the virgin birth of Jesus, plus related doctrines such as Mary’s immaculate conception and her later bodily ascension.
 So whether or not the Adam and Eve story as given in the Urantia Papers is some form of “progressive and evolutionary truth,” is not so important as that these modified stories demand careful thought concerning established beliefs—but without them being direct frontal attacks that might excessively distress new readers of the revelation to the point they abandon further reading.